 This has included Keynote talks for Conferences, teacher training days (including for Numicon), and lectures and shows for all ages.

-Each year, Andrew undertakes a Spring tour of Asia with his colleague Liz Gibbs, herself a hugely experienced international trainer.
+Each year, Andrew usually undertakes a tour of Asia with his colleague Liz Gibbs, also a hugely experienced international trainer.
 The aim of this tour is to keep costs down for schools by combining visits thus reducing travelling time and charges.

 If you are teaching abroad and are interested in a possible visit to support or train your staff or to inspire and motivate your pupils, it is best to get in touch at least 6 months before the proposed visit to allow plans to be drawn up and to ensure the optimum dates are available, as Andrew’s diary tends to fill up some way in advance.